thejimbirch/catsinmyyard/wp-content/plugins/responsive-lightbox/readme.txt

 == Upgrade Notice ==

-= 1.4.3 =
+= 1.4.7 =
-* New: Estonian translation, thanks to Hugo Amtmann
+* New: Option to modify native WP gallery links image size
-* Tweak: Swipebox script update, thanks to Arno Welzel
+* New: Option to donate this plugin :)